-Unlike most programs through The College of Global Studies at Arcadia University, students attending programs in New Zealand are automatically enrolled in health insurance through the New Zealand government's mandated insurance plan, rather than Arcadia’s health plan with HTH Worldwide.
+Unlike most programs through The College of Global Studies at Arcadia University, students attending programs in New Zealand are automatically enrolled in health insurance through the New Zealand government's mandated insurance plan.

 You should plan ahead and budget for medical treatment and doctor appointments.
 While most treatments require cash payments, we recommend extending your credit card limits to ensure you have the ability to cover any required expenses.